-I was 20ish and a hot headed youngster.
+I was 20ish and a hot-headed youngster.
 He and I had snuck into a treehouse and spent the day there.
-I playfully threw his shoe at him, but that fell out the alcove onto the nearby tree, knocking down a pretty blue bird.
-After that we had hunt the shoe down before cutting across the path in the woods to re-join the trek.
+I playfully threw his shoe at him, but that fell out the alcove onto the nearby tree, knocking down a pretty bluebird.
+After that, we had hunted the shoe down before cutting across the path in the woods to re-join the trek.

 Her thoughts were cut across by a voice.
 Shock ran over her face as she saw the bird which she had killed talking.

 “… WILL … GET … IT … BACK … FROM … YOU,” it screeched.

 And she knew that she had to run, because she was the one who had killed.